 speaker

 Conference Operator

 Thank you.
 Ladies and gentlemen, we will now begin the question and answer session.
 Should you have a question, please press the star followed by the one on your touchtone phone.
 You will hear a three-tone prompt acknowledging your request.
 If you would like to withdraw your question, please press star followed by two.
 And if you are using a speakerphone, please lift the handset before pressing any keys.
-The first question comes from Jonathan Keltcher at TD Cowan.
+First question comes from Jonathan Kelcher at TD Cowan.
 Please go ahead.

 speaker

 Thanks.
 Good afternoon.
-Just on the cadence of revenue growth, I guess we're kind of at or just past peak deliveries of both assets obviously are still in lease up.
+Just on the cadence of revenue growth, I guess we're kind of at or just past peak deliveries, but those assets obviously are still in lease up.
 When would you expect your blended rents to turn back positive?
 And then do you see that sort of accelerating as we go through the end of this year and into 2025?
+Yeah.

 speaker

 Yes, Jonathan.
-So April looks a little bit as trending positive right now.
-So it looks a little bit better than Q1.
-We're not quite out of this period of stabilization yet.
-So with that being said, I would say just like I said last quarter, right now, you know, Q1 was pretty much in line with Q4.
+So April looks a little bit, it's trending positive right now, so it looks a little bit better than Q1, though we're not quite out of this period of stabilization yet.
+So with that being said, I would say, just like I said last quarter, right now, Q1 was pretty much in line with Q4.
 Right now, it looks positive, but I still wouldn't expect things to turn up to where we're seeing a trend that lasts longer that's more positive towards the latter half of the year in 2025.

+speaker